ckids-datafirst/website/content/projects/2020-Spring/310/index.md

 ---
 !ProjectPage
 authors:
 - Matthew Lim
 - Minh Nguyen
 - Sindhu Ravi
 - Vihang Mangalvedhekar
 - Kevin Tsang
 - Fred Morstatter
 - Ginger Clark
 - T.J.
 McCarthy
 categories: &id001
 - Spring 2020
 - Featured
+- Highlighted Project
-date: "2020-01-01 00:00:00"
+date: '2020-01-01 00:00:00'
 external_link: null
 image: null
 slides: https://drive.google.com/file/d/18DZTF3f9I70khOtIEiSUrjCCqrONuhAo/view?usp=sharing
-summary:
-  This project will develop a data scraper to collect salary records from a website that provides compensation data for faculty at public universities.
+summary: This project will develop a data scraper to collect salary records from a website that provides compensation data for faculty at public universities.
 When provided a list of faculty names and institutional affiliations, this program will search for the associated records, extract the relevant results, and copy the data